Charles E W Bean, Diaries, AWM38 3DRL 606/5/1 - April - May 1915 - Part 1

 5

-in the Arcadian. [xxxxxx] The walnut thumped across there somehow,
+on the Arcadian.
+There has The walnut thumped across there somehow,

 taking, I suppose, half an hour.
 On the Arcadian I asked for